adienthu/Advanced_Android_Development/README.md

 Credits
 -------
-Weather icons used in the watchface in ambient mode was sourced from [Flaticon](http://www.flaticon.com) under CC 3.0 BY license.
+Weather icons used in the watchface in ambient mode were sourced from [Flaticon](http://www.flaticon.com) under CC 3.0 BY license.

 License
 -------